Role of the Governing Body

 Amy Crowther (Co-opted Governor)

 My name is Amy Crowther and I have been a governor at Nabb School since September 2015.
 Previous to this I was a teacher at Nabb School for 7 years until I became an Assistant Headteacher at my new school in the Colne Valley area.
 I am passionate about teaching, leadership and creating positive changes to children’s lives.
 I strongly believe that enjoyment is the ‘Velcro’ to learning and that an inclusive, creative and exciting environment is paramount.
-My favourite subject is outdoor learning – I love being outside with my class and learning in the outdoors.
-I am teaching year 4, 5 and 6 at the moment!
-In my spare time I enjoy walking around the Holmfirth/Holmbridge area and spending time with my friends.
+My favourite subjects are outdoor learning and Science – I love being outside with my class and learning in the outdoors.
+I am teaching year 4, 5 and 6 at the moment.
+In my spare time I enjoy walking around the Holmfirth area with my partner, our young baby and border collie.
 My partner is a chef so we also like eating out a lot and trying new foods!
 I love spending time at Nabb School, it has a special feeling that if you could bottle would be surely worth over 1 million pounds!

 Nicolle Burns-Keane (Community Governor)

 I feel very privileged to sit on the governing body and to work with such great children and dedicated staff at Nabb school.
 I currently have children in Years 6 and 2 plus a new baby at home.
 My eldest child moved up to High School last year.
 I am Deputy Head Teacher at a Kirklees Primary School, having taught in the Holme Valley for my entire teaching career except for a 3 year gap when I taught in New Zealand.
 Being both a parent and an experienced primary teacher I feel that I have many skills as a governor but in particular the skill to communicate well with the whole school community.
 As a co-opted governor I hope to assist in moving the school forward as the New Curriculum and assessment systems become embedded.
 My upmost concern is the children of Nabb School and that each child meets their potential, through high standards of teaching and opportunities provided to them.